-All About Solar Light Poles: The Foundation of a Street Light
+About Street Light Poles: The Foundation of a Street Light

-Steel is a better choice over aluminum when it comes to materials for solar light poles because of several reasons, the most important being vibrations.
-There are two common types of vibrations known as first mode- and second mode- vibrations.
+For street light poles, steel is a better choice to have over aluminum for several reasons, the most important being different types of vibrations.
+There are two common types of vibrations in light poles known as first mode- and second mode- vibrations.

-These vibrations come from high winds that cause the pole to sway in the wind.
+These vibrations are from the street light poles being hit with high winds that cause them to sway in the wind.
 These are typically minimal vibrations that are expected to come with the location and weather conditions of where the pole will reside.

-Second-mode vibrations, or Aeolian vibrations, are a more destructive force.
+Second-mode vibrations, or Aeolian vibrations, refer to a more destructive force.
 They’re caused from higher-velocity winds that can inflict audible structural damage to the mid-section of the pole.
 Too much exposure to Aeolian vibrations can cause cracks or damaged fixtures.

 Aluminum is known to suffer greater damage under Aeolian vibrations when compared to steel, which is why the best quality solar lights are manufactured with steel poles.

 In addition to damaging vibrations, aluminum tends to warp at high temperatures.
 Since solar lights are intended to sit in the sun for long periods of time every day, aluminum is not a great choice.
-Steel warps less in high temperatures.
+Steel is more heat resistant to warping in extreme temperatures.

-Solar Light Poles: What’s Your Steel Made Of?
+Solar Street Light Poles: What’s Your Steel Made Of?

-There are many more qualities to this type of steel than what is covered here.
+There are many more qualities to this type of steel than what are covered here.
 Check this resource to learn more about Q235 steel.